 Impact

-Unitree Go2 firmware versions V1.1.7 through V1.1.9 and V1.1.11 (EDU) expose a DDS topic without authentication, allowing an unauthenticated attacker on the same local network to publish a crafted message containing arbitrary Python code.
-The robot writes this code to disk and binds it to a physical controller key.
-When the key is pressed, the script runs as root and persists across reboots, granting the attacker persistent, full system control.
+Unitree Go2 firmware versions V1.1.7 through V1.1.9 and V1.1.11 (EDU) expose a DDS topic without authentication, a weakness classified as CWE-306 (Missing Authentication for Critical Functionality).
+This lack of authentication allows an unauthenticated attacker on the same local network to publish a crafted message containing arbitrary Python code.
+The robot writes this code to disk under /unitree/etc/programming/ and binds it to a physical controller keybinding.
+When the key is pressed, the code executes as root and persists across reboots, granting the attacker persistent, full system control.

 Affected Systems